LLC Annual Report

 - Required fees to file the annual report electronically also include an additional $50 expedited fee.

-- If payment by electronic funds transfer is ultimately denied, the Annual Report filing is void and company is placed in delinquent status.
+- If payment is ultimately denied, the Annual Report filing is void and company is placed in delinquent status.

 For more information, please call 217-524-8008, Mon.-Fri., 8 a.m.-4:30 p.m. (central time).
 PDF files of all forms pertaining to the filing requirements of the Illinois Limited Liability Company Act, are available by visiting the Publications section.